victorbonnet/Flutter-Facebook-Sign-In-Plugin/README.md

 ## iPhone Setup
 ### Step 1

+Set up a server-based redirect for Facebook's oauth to connect to, such as [Firebase](https://console.firebase.google.com/).

+### Step 2

 Follow the [Facebook Login for iOS](https://developers.facebook.com/docs/facebook-login/ios) instructions, steps 1-4, including:

 - Creating or selecting a Facebook app to link